cucumber/cucumber-jvm/cucumber-junit-platform-engine/README.md

                                                                # default: number
                                                                # Use example number or pickle name for examples when
                                                                # long naming strategy is used

+cucumber.junit-platform.naming-strategy.surefire.example-name= # number or pickle.
+                                                               # default: number
+                                                               # Use example number or pickle name for examples when
+                                                               # surefire naming strategy is used

 cucumber.plugin=                                               # comma separated plugin strings.
                                                                # example: pretty, json:path/to/report.json